GioBonvi/Infiltrate/README.md

  - new roles and locations (obvioulsy)

  - translations (you can already contribute via GitHub, but I'd like to add an easier way)

- - the host should be able to kick players

  - easy way to change your name in-game